Reviews You Can Rely On

 Ease of Use

-We looked at how effective the presets were, how the keypad worked and if there were automatic quick buttons, the lighting, and if the appliance would slide around on the counter when the door was opened or closed.
-This model had a “+30 Seconds” button, but it would not automatically start the machine, requiring you to hit the start button.
-It did lack any quick buttons — a direct contrast to other models, where pressing the “2” key on the number pad would automatically start the microwave with two minutes on the clock.
+This model had a “+30 Seconds” button, but it did not automatically start the machine; instead, it required you to press the start button.
+It lacked any quick buttons — a direct contrast to other models, where pressing the “2” key on the number pad would automatically start the microwave with two minutes on the clock.
 Speaking of the keypad, we found this one to be quite frustrating.
-If you make a mistake when entering anything, you can't push cancel to go back, you need to press the reset button to start over.
+If you make a mistake when entering information, you cannot press Cancel to go back; instead, you need to press the Reset button to start over.

 westinghouse wm009 - we weren't the biggest fans of this keypad.